California State Legislature: Expansion proposals

-In July 23, 2015, then former Republican presidential primary candidate John Cox submitted a ballot measure named "The Neighborhood Legislature Reform Act" which proposed that the Legislature's districts be subdivided into "neighborhood districts" of approximately 5000 people within each Assembly district and 10000 people within each Senate district.
+On July 23, 2015, then former Republican presidential primary candidate John Cox submitted a ballot measure named "The Neighborhood Legislature Reform Act" which proposed that the Legislature's districts be subdivided into "neighborhood districts" of approximately 5000 people within each Assembly district and 10000 people within each Senate district.
 The representatives of these "neighborhood districts" within each district would then elect 40 Senate members and 80 Assembly members by majority vote.
 It has been argued that while this proposal would make it easier for citizens to get the attention of any individual community representative, it would also in turn make it harder for these representatives to get the attention of their state legislators.
 The measure failed to acquire enough signatures to qualify as a proposition for the 2016 November elections ballot.
-As it is, the Assembly and the Senate are comically small.
+As it is, the Assembly and the Senate are small compared to the legislatures of other states and the United States Legislature.
 Each member of the Assembly represents approximately 500,000 persons (40 million divided by 80), and each member of the Senate represents approximately 1,000,000 persons (40 million divided by 40).
 By way of comparison, members of the United States House of Representatives represent an average of 761,000 persons.